Fannie Mae does not require a thorough project review for the project types and transactions described in the following table.

 Exception to the waiver policy: If the property is a manufactured home or the project contains any manufactured homes, such property or project is not eligible for a review waiver and must be reviewed based on the applicable manufactured home project review requirement.

 The following requirements apply, in addition to those noted above, when a project review is waived:

 property eligibility requirements (described in Chapter B2-3, Property Eligibility);

 the project is not a condo hotel or motel, houseboat project, or a timeshare or segmented ownership project (described in B4-2.1-03, Ineligible Projects);

 priority of common expense assessments (described in B4-2.1-01, General Information on Project Standards);

 when an appraisal of the property is obtained, it must meet all applicable appraisal requirements (described in Chapter B4-1, Appraisal Requirements); and

-insurance requirements (described in Subpart B7, Insurance, including all provisions applicable to project in Subpart B7-4, Additional Project Insurance).
+insurance requirements (described in Subpart B7, Insurance, as applicable).

-Fannie Mae waives the project review requirements for DU Refi Plus and Refi Plus loans secured by units in a condo, co-op, or PUD project.
-See B5-5.2-03, DU Refi Plus and Refi Plus Property Valuation and Project Standards for the requirements.
+Fannie Mae waives the project review requirements for DU Refi Plus, Refi Plus, and high LTV refinance loans secured by units in a condo, co-op, or PUD project.
+See B5-5.2-03, DU Refi Plus and Refi Plus Property Valuation and Project Standards and B5-7-01, High LTV Refinance Loan and Borrower Eligibility for the requirements.